 Disaster at Gibraltar – SS Utopia and HMS Anson, 1891

-In 1866, at the naval battle of Lissa, in the Adriatic, victory was secured by the Austro-Hungarian fleet over its Italian enemy by means of ramming.
+In 1866, at the naval battle of Lissa, in the Adriatic, victory was secured by the Austrian fleet over its Italian enemy by means of ramming.
 Though this was a unique event in a fleet-action, and made possible only by factors – such as short effective gun ranges – which were soon obviated by technical progress, naval architects where to be fixated in the decades at followed on designing ram bows into warships of all sizes.

 Battle of Lissa 1866 – Italian Re d’Italia sinking after ramming by Austro-Hungarian Ferdinand-Max

 In practice the ram feature was to prove more dangerous to friends than to enemies and caused five major collision disasters.
 One which occurred in Gibraltar in 1891 was in many ways the most horrific and tragic of all, yet the vessel which struck the mortal blow was at anchor at the time.

 SS Utopia was a transatlantic passenger steamer, built in 1874, which saw service for the Anchor Line on Britain to United States and Britain to India routes until 1882.
 Thereafter she was dedicated to carrying immigrants from Italy to the United States.
 Of 2,371 tons and 350 ft length she was capable of a maximum speed of 13 knots.
 Once in immigrant service her accommodation was converted almost entirely to steerage standard – 900 bunks, as compared with 45 places in first-class and none in second-class.
 Conditions must have been cramped in the extreme – as was to be seen in dreadful detail in the aftermath of the tragedy which would unfold.